In this chapter

 Figure 2.1 Example of how plans change in projects

-Plans rarely work out perfectly in the way that we envision at the start.
+Plans rarely work out exactly the way we envision them at the start.
 We live in a world where things are constantly changing, so it is impossible to account for all the variables and unknowns along the way.
-Regardless of the plan we started with, we almost always deviate.
+Regardless of the plan we start with, we almost always deviate from it.
 We need to (again) make a new plan from our current point going forward as unexpected events occur.
 As a result, the final plan that is carried out is usually quite different from the original one.